AmcacheParser: the complete guide to Eric Zimmerman's tool

 - Writes one CSV per category, plus a combined timeline.

-It is intentionally a read-only, single-purpose parser: it does not interpret, score, or alert.
-The output is meant to flow into your analyst notebook, SIEM, Timeline Explorer, or another tool in the Zimmerman suite.
+Intentionally read-only, single-purpose.
+Does not interpret, score, or alert.
+Output flows into your analyst notebook, SIEM, Timeline Explorer, or another tool in the Zimmerman suite.

 Why analysts care about Amcache#